Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Environment: Your program will have the environment variables that you set here available.
 Environment variables that are necessary to start a program in the chosen programming language will already be there by default.

+  If your program has a GUI then you need to add the environment variable **DISPLAY** with a value of **:0**, otherwise your program cannot show a window on the desktop.

   If you don't know what this means you very likely don't have to touch this setting.

 Wizard Step 5: Stdio Redirection
 --------------------------------